Q&A Advice & Support

 Focus on your health at any weight or shape, and question the social pressure to meet a certain weight ideal.
 Have you ever read Dr. Seuss’s book about the Sneetches?
 Some Sneetches naturally had stars on their bellies, and others did not.
 A salesman came to town and sold stars to the ones without them.
 But, once everyone had stars, the ones with stars wanted them removed in order to feel special again.

 What does the Sneetches story have to do with weight ideals?
 For most of human history, food was not as abundant as it is today.
 People viewed wealthy people who became plump with access to food as more attractive than skinny peasants.
 But as agricultural improvements led to greater food availability, the peasants plumped up too.
-At that point, the wealthy invented pricey weight loss products and gym memberships in an effort to physically distinguish themselves from the now-plump peasants.
-I’m joking, of course, but it is true that the obsession with thinness only arrived after most people in the West could get enough food to become plump.
-And it’s also true that, like the Sneetches, what body type is in style changes over time, with salespersons always selling products to help people conform to the current ideal.
+At that point, the wealthy invented pricey weight loss products and gym memberships.
+I’m joking, of course, but the obsession with thinness only arrived after most people in the West could get enough food to become plump.
+And it’s also true that, like the Sneetches, what body type is in style changes over time.
+Yet salespersons continue to sell products to help people conform to the current ideal.

 Being kind—including to yourself by taking good care of your body—is what’s important.
 Beach bodies, thigh gaps and six-pack abs are like stars on a Sneetch’s belly.